jhyu-itp/jhyu-itp.github.io/_pages/science.md

 ## Postdoc Job Openning

 This research group usually has one job opening for postdoctoral associate.
-Our reseach interests include Higgs boson physics, effective field theory, baryogenesis, dark matter, neutrino physics, and physics beyond the standard model.
+Reseach interests are physics beyond the standard model and particle cosmology, focusing on Higgs boson physics, effective field theory, baryogenesis, dark matter, neutrino physics.
 The position is intended for two years and may be renewable for a third year subject to mutual satisfaction and funding avalibility.
 Interested applicants should send their CV and arrange at least two reference letters to: jhyu@itp.ac.cn.

 ## Prospective Graduate Students